partheev/nutrition-assistant-webapp/README.md

 -   `npm install`
 -   `npm start`

-> Note : Node runtime must be installed to run above commands and change backend endpoint in the Axios.js file.
+> Note: Node runtime must be installed to run the above commands and change the backend endpoint in the Axios.js file.

 ### Run backend